 What is an academic cause and effect essay?

-This is the first of four lessons about Cause and Effect Essays.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of four chapters about Cause and Effect Essays.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Explain the concepts of cause and effect